 This car service checklist is meant for full car service, which is performed at least annually.
 The checklist can help automotive technicians keep track of the items they’ve checked as well as document their assessments of individual parts and/or features.
 A full car service includes:

 This article will discuss the following:

-Aside from being free and easy to accomplish, car service checklists help solve some of the common challenges that automotive technicians face when servicing cars.
+Cost-effective and convenient, a car service checklist assists automotive technicians in verifying car problems and advising customers on additional repairs and service work.
+Aside from being free and easy to complete, car service checklists also help solve some of the most common challenges that automotive technicians face when servicing cars.

 While most automotive technicians are experienced in car service, even veteran mechanics can still make mistakes.
-This is due to the repetitive nature of the job, making it easy to slip up and forget even the simplest but most important parts.
+This is due to the repetitive nature of the job, making it easy to slip up and forget even the simplest but most important parts of car service.

 Here are the top three concerns of an automotive technician: